The following overview enlists stock-exchange registered companies currently operating in Western Sahara. Updated 17 September 2023.

 Veolia took part in a desalinisation conference in El Aaiún in 2008.
 WSRW received in approximately 2015 a picture of what appears to be Veolia equipment in Western Sahara.

 WSRW asked the company in December 2020 whether it has any policies in place to avoid becoming involved in projects in the occupied territory, but has not received any response.

 Worley Ltd, Australia

 The Australian company Worley Ltd. is a co-owner with Phosboucraa of an integrated fertilizer production platform and a new phosphate wharf.
-The operation is done through a 50/50 joint-venture company with OCP for called JESA (Jacobs Engineering SA).
+The operation is done through a 50/50 joint-venture company with OCP called JESA (Jacobs Engineering SA).
 The latter is described as a Moroccan construction and engineering firm.
 JESA has projects in Morocco, and in other African countries.
 JESA is also described as the project owner of the Foum El Oued Technopole project.
 In December 2021, it was known that a Worley subsidiary was commissioned regarding a study of a gas pipeline from Nigeria to Morocco via Western Sahara.
 In September 2022, it was known that the pipeline will cross Western Sahara overland.
-WSRW wrote Worley in 09.12.2019, 17.03.2021, 27.12.2021 and 05.05.2022, but has not yet received a response.
+WSRW wrote to Worley in 09.12.2019, 17.03.2021, 27.12.2021 and 05.05.2022, and 22.09.2022, but has not yet received a response.

 Caterpillar Inc., United States

 Supplies the Bou Craa phosphate mine with vehicules for the mining operation.
 WSRW wrote the company in April 2020, March 2021, February 2022 (and a reminder of those letters in March 2023), but has never received an answer.